 - enough to meet the needs of a situation or a proposed end

 Our deepest human need is salvation from sin and death, and Jesus answered it powerfully.

 Once we have Christ we do not require anything else, in this life or the next.
-No extra conditions should be added to His salvation by grace – no rituals, human philosophies, or other religions.
+No extra conditions should be added to His salvation by grace – no achievements, human philosophies, other rituals or religions.

 “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 John 1:14

 Our identity and worth revolve around the love He poured out at the cross and empty tomb, as told by the Scriptures.
 (1 Corinthians 15:3-4)

 We do not search for more answers, because the Lord’s redemption is the ultimate spiritual treasure.
 (Matthew 13:44)